in-tech-gration/LearnJavascript/README.md

 * Avoid/Reduce global variables
 * Avoid using `with()`
 * Avoid using `eval()`
+* Pass functions instead of strings to setTimeout or setInterval, as this triggers eval() internally.
 * Use [JSHint](http://www.jshint.com/) / [JSLint](http://www.jslint.com/)
  * [Inline lint highlighting for the Sublime Text 2 editor](https://github.com/SublimeLinter/SublimeLinter-for-ST2)
  * [Interactive code linting framework for Sublime Text 3](https://github.com/SublimeLinter/SublimeLinter3)